ArnoldDP/OStim-Community-Modlist/README.md

  * Survival

-Starfrost in conjunction with Campsight make up the bulk of the survival gameplay.
+Sunhelm in conjunction with Campsight make up the bulk of the survival gameplay.
 When combined with Seasons of Skyrim and a few other small mods included in this list, survival feels like a natural part of the game.
 If you do not want to play in survival mode, simply turn it off in the gameplay settings menu.

 ### UX